omeedschool/AS91897/User Guide.md

 - 'Full Name' should only contain alphabetical characters.
 - To return an item, make sure to enter the correct quantity to avoid errors.
 - Regularly save your data or create backups to avoid data loss.

-## Conclusion

-The Party Hire Store Program simplifies inventory management and party hire tracking.
-Use this user guide to navigate through the features effectively.
-If you encounter any issues or have questions, feel free to reach out for support.

-Happy party hiring!

----